nussenm/Parkable/README.md

 # Parkable
 Team Parkable Web App

-Matt, Haley, Myles, Brandon, Travis, Christa
+Matt, Haley, Myles, Brandon, Travis, Christa, Gabe

 This serves as the primary repository for collaboration on our projects Web App